najdamikolaj00/Disease_From_Speech_Classification/README.md

     <li><strong>Laryngitis:</strong> 140 samples</li>
     <li><strong>Rekurrensparese:</strong> 213 samples</li>
   </ul>
-    For this study we have chosen 5 most common pathologies.
+    And many more but for this study we have chosen Rekurrensparese as the most common one.

   <h3>Healthy Samples:</h3>

-  <p>In addition to the pathological recordings, the dataset includes 657 samples from healthy individuals.</p>
+  <p> Besides the pathological recordings, the dataset includes 657 samples from healthy individuals.</p>

   <h3>Subdivision by Speech Elements:</h3>